adainstarks/PioneerVFD/README.md

 ## What It Does

 - Replaces Spotify's lower player area with a custom chrome Pioneer-style head-unit panel.
-- Uses real WebM OEL clips for the center animation display.
+- Uses real 2000s Pioneer OEL clips for the center animation display.
 - Streams OEL media from the published project assets and caches clips in the browser when available.
 - Adds metadata LCDs for artist, title, playtime, ATT state, tint, dim, mode, clip, and playback readouts.
 - Adds an `ATT` button for instant mute/restore behavior.